13 Comfort Foods That Burn Fat

 "People who eat a broth- or vegetable-based soup before their meal consume fewer calories overall," says Rania Batayneh, MPH, nutritionist and author of The One One One Diet.
 "The water in the soup helps fill you up and boosts satiety, and just the act of eating soup helps slow your eating down so that your body has time to notice feelings of fullness."
 One Penn State study found that people who ate soup before digging into their entrees reduced their total calorie intake by 20%.
 Plus, chicken noodle varieties pack the protein, vitamins, and fiber you need to rev your metabolism even after your meal.

-Try this recipe: Chicken Stock and Chicken Noodle Soup
+Try this recipe: Chicken Noodle Soup With Spinach

 Get the latest health, fitness, anti-aging, and nutrition news, plus special offers, insights and updates from Health.com!